 The natural female breast shape tends to have a fuller lower pole.
 This is due to gravity, in part, which pulls the breast down and results in a teardrop shape.

 For women who want to increase their breast size, then, it only makes sense that inserting an implant with a fuller lower pole will provide that same natural shape.

 When a woman must undergo a single or double mastectomy due to breast cancer, the experience can be devastating for her identity.
 Although breasts do not make a woman, they are still a fundamental part of how many women perceive themselves.
 Without breasts, some women simply don’t feel right.

-Of course, breast cancer survivors who get breast reconstructive surgery are not obligated to get teardrop shaped implants.
+Of course, breast cancer survivors who get breast reconstructive surgery are not obligated to get teardrop implant.
 Still, it is definitely a common choice.
-For many of these patients, teardrop implants can provide the most natural-looking result.
+For many of these patients, teardrop implant can provide the most natural-looking result.